RitwikGupta/MLHOrganizerDash/README.md

 ## Installation

+**Warning to Windows users: These steps can be reproduced in Windows, but it will take a lot of effort, and it's easier to just spin up a Linux VM/server**

 1. Clone this repository and `cd` to it
 1. Create a virtual environment called `venv` by `virtualenv venv`
 1. Activate the virtualenv by `. venv/bin/activate`